teikmeout/react_to-do/lessons/01-Node_API/01-basic-API.md

 #Exercise 1.
-Build a Basic Node.js/ Express.js Server with Multiple Routes.
+Build a Basic Node.js / Express.js Server with Multiple Routes.

-Hint: In this directory, touch a file called `server.js`, and `npm init`.
-Follow with `npm install express --save`.
+Hint: In this directory, touch a file called `server.js`, and `npm i`.

 ##Your server should fulfill the following criteria: